 Lesson 2. a brief “behind-the-scenes” look at what it takes administratively to take your group to its full potential.

 Kris lives just outside of Washington, DC, but he is a native Long Island-er, a Mets fan for life, and his favorite bagel place is “Better on a Bagel” on Miller Place.
 He studied musical theater and was a founding member of the men’s a cappella group at SUNY Oswego.
 He received his bachelor’s degree in Public Relations from the University of Maryland, and has coordinated events for over a decade including collegiate and professional a cappella concerts, music festivals, weddings, military ceremonies, and non-profit fundraisers.
-He is currently the Volunteer Coordinator for SingStrong DC, a position he has held for several years.
-Oh, and he’ll be an attorney soon.
+He is currently the Volunteer Coordinator for SingStrong, a position he has held for several years.
+Oh, and he’s a licensed attorney.
 So, he’s been busy.